Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Then decline the player's health if they are overheating for too long.
 	- Display this by overlapping the temperature circle with a red circle.
 <br></br>
+- UI Tweaks
+	- Remove the Wintermute label in `Panel_MainMenu` if Wintermute isn't installed.
+	- Possibly add a menu to display metrics, which may include:
+		- FPS
+		- CPU Usage and Temp
+		- GPU Usage and Temp
+	- Add labels for equippable items in `Panel_HUD` which displayes the current item in hand.
+(Like Fortnite).
+<br></br>
-- More null checks?
+- Programming
+	- Add more `null` checks.
 		- Will help prevent errors.
 		- Allow the mod to run more smoothly if an error is encountered.
 <br></br>
+- Mod Integration
+	- Integrate Disable Breath Effects mod with this one.
+	- Integrate [**TLD_NonPotableToiletWater**](https://github.com/Ezinw/TLD_NonPotableToiletWater/releases) mod with this one, ask for permission first.
 	- ModSettings support
 		- Add settings for players to change, such as the decay rate for the snow shelters.

 ---